grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 ## Deprecate a plugin

-Grafana is maintained by a large community of engineers, SREs, and other professionals.
-It’s not always possible for those developers to maintain plugins over time.
-Accordingly, Grafana Labs may de-list a plugin through deprecation if it does not meet our standards for security, quality and compatibility.
+If a plugin is no longer relevant or is unable to be maintained, plugin developers can request that the plugin be deprecated and removed from the catalog.
+Similarly, Grafana Labs may deprecate and delist a plugin as part of curating the catalog and ensuring plugins meet our standards for security, quality and compatibility.

-For more information, refer to the Grafana Labs [Plugin Deprecation Policy](https://grafana.com/legal/plugin-deprecation/).
+For more information on plugin deprecation and how to request your plugin to be deprecated, refer to the Grafana Labs [Plugin Deprecation Policy](https://grafana.com/legal/plugin-deprecation/).

 ## Frequently asked questions